pytest-dev/pytest/doc/en/builtin.rst

         Values can be any object handled by the json stdlib module. capsys
-        enables capturing of writes to sys.stdout/sys.stderr and makes captured output available via ``capsys.readouterr()`` method calls which return a ``(out, err)`` tuple.
+        Enable capturing of writes to sys.stdout/sys.stderr and make captured output available via ``capsys.readouterr()`` method calls which return a ``(out, err)`` tuple.
     capfd
-        enables capturing of writes to file descriptors 1 and 2 and makes captured output available via ``capfd.readouterr()`` method calls which return a ``(out, err)`` tuple.
+        Enable capturing of writes to file descriptors 1 and 2 and make captured output available via ``capfd.readouterr()`` method calls which return a ``(out, err)`` tuple.
-    record_xml_property
+    doctest_namespace
+        Inject names into the doctest namespace.
+    pytestconfig
+        the pytest config object with access to command line opts. record_xml_property
-        Fixture that adds extra xml properties to the tag for the calling test.
+        Add extra xml properties to the tag for the calling test.
-        The fixture is callable with (name, value), with value being automatically xml-encoded.
+        The fixture is callable with ``(name, value)``, with value being automatically xml-encoded.
-    monkeypatch
+    monkeypatch:class
-        The returned ``monkeypatch`` funcarg provides these
+        The returned ``monkeypatch`` fixture provides these
         helper methods to modify objects, dictionaries or os.environ::

         monkeypatch.setattr(obj, name, value, raising=True)